 The price of the EAZKIT might seem really appealing, but it can definitely be worth paying more money to get safer results (and a promise of your money back if you're not satisfied).
 Here are some alternatives that we recommend:

-The Smile Avenue teeth whitening kit is made in the USA and uses sodium carbonate peroxide, which is proven to make teeth whiter without damaging enamel.
-It should whiten your teeth by several shades in 10-14 days but it comes with a money-back guarantee for anyone not happy with their results.
+The Smile Avenue teeth whitening kit is made in the USA and uses Phthalimidoperoxycaproic Acid (PAP), which is proven to show results after the first use.
+After 10-14 days of daily use your teeth should be several shades whiter, but there's a money-back guarantee for anyone not happy with their results.

 It may cost a bit more than Briyte's EAZKIT but it's less than half the price of their standard kit, and Smile Avenue gel refills are available, costing around £1.42 per treatment.
 So, if you plan to whiten your teeth regularly, this is a really cost-effective option.

-Smile Avenue also comes with a cleaning solution to prepare your teeth, as well as a mouthpiece with built-in LEDs, similar to the one provided in the EAZKIT.
+Smile Avenue comes with a mouthpiece with built-in LEDs, similar to the one provided in the EAZKIT.
 The mouthpiece is a fixed shape, no moulding required.